karenLucya/requirement-analysis/README.md

 - Notes and summaries on requirement analysis concepts.
 - Sample use cases, requirement documents, and diagrams.
 - Examples of functional and non-functional requirements.
+-
-- Tem## What is Requirement Analysis?
+  ## What is Requirement Analysis?

 **Requirement Analysis** is the process of identifying, documenting, and managing the needs and expectations of stakeholders for a software system.
 It serves as the foundation for designing and building a system that meets business objectives and user needs.